ewave99/2021-Summer-GapTask-AO2-C-Port/README.md

 ## Differences from the original Python version:

 - No validation for the input of the species name
+- Names are case-sensitive when checking whether they already exist

 ## To do